alainman-krh/TVnymph/demos/PCnymph_IR2serial/1-ABOUT.md

 that connects/talks to the `PCnymph` program (see AVglue project).

 How?
-- Program captures IR signals, and relays a "IR 0xHEXCODE" signal compatible
+- Program captures IR signals, and relays a "IR\[PROTOCOL\] 0xHEXCODE" signal compatible with the `PCnymph` program.

 # Provided/tested configuration
-- Configured for Raspberry Pi Pico RP2040 bord.
+- Configured for Raspberry Pi Pico RP2040 board.
 - Preset to relay any standard NEC IR controller signals through the serial connection on your microcontroller's USB port.

 # TODO
-- Make PCnymph program.
+- Make `PCnymph` program.
 - Currently called `samples/mediacontrol_applet`.
 - Not clear for user how things connect together.